model-checking/verify-rust-std/doc/src/challenges/0011-floats-ints.md

 ### Part 1: Unsafe Integer Methods

-Prove the absence of undefined behavior in the following methods for each of the listed integers types, given that their safety preconditions are satisfied:
+Prove the absence of undefined behavior in the following methods for each of the listed integer types, given that their safety preconditions are satisfied:

 | Method              | Integer Types |
 | :---           |     :---